sistemagmbh/eoudat/README.md

 ## DOCUMENTATION:

-The EOUDAT_installation_instructions.pdf provides dependencies and installation instructions under Linux and Windows
+The EOUDAT_installation_instructions.pdf provides dependencies and installation instructions for Linux and Windows.

 ## LICENCE: